Plans to build 16 new flats in Eastbourne after multiple objections

 In an application submitted to Eastbourne Borough Council, a developer sought outline planning permission to demolish a large detached home at 273 Kings Drive and replace it with a building containing 20 two-bedroom apartments.

-However plans were refused by Eastbourne Borough Council who stated that the proposal would be ‘be an obtrusive and visually dominant feature, be highly inappropriate for, and disrespectful of, the protected setting of Grade II Listed Building Old Manor House.’
+However, plans were refused by Eastbourne Borough Council which stated the proposal would be ‘be an obtrusive and visually dominant feature, be highly inappropriate for, and disrespectful of, the protected setting of Grade II Listed Building Old Manor House.’

-The plans had also proved controversial with local residents with 64 written objections submitted to Eastbourne Borough Council’s planning portal.
+The plans had also proved controversial with 64 written objections submitted to Eastbourne Borough Council’s planning portal.

 The planning officer’s state of refusal read: “The proposed development would, by reason of its design, bulk, form and appearance, be incongruous with the established pattern of development in the vicinity and fail to harmonise with the character of the area and the Park Lane streetscene.